 - If the PalAss Exceptional Lecturer has to travel more than three hours to the host institution or cannot return home at a reasonable time, the host institution must offer at least one night of accommodation.

-- February 2019: The call for host institutions to participate in the Innovations in Palaeontology Lecture Series will be published in the spring Newsletter.
+- March: The call for host institutions to participate in the Innovations in Palaeontology Lecture Series will be published in the Newsletter.